E-Safety

 E-safety lessons will continue throughout the year and are often linked with our whole school P4C initiative.
 This way children can have open and real conversations at their level that can impact them in a personal way.

-Below are useful links on Online Safety
+Useful links on Online Safety

 Advice for Children